Team-Solutions-Dental/dyre/docs/security.md

 ### Rules

-- `permissions` is a non-empty array of host-defined role or permission identifiers (e.g., `"customers.read"`).
+- `permissions` is a non-empty array of host-defined role or permission identifiers (e.g., `"customers:read"`).
 Avoid redundant prefixes; reuse the exact tokens enforced by your auth layer.
 - The literal `"*"` acts as a catch-all and always evaluates to allowed without involving the checker.
 Use it for fields that inherit access from broader roles while keeping consistent metadata.
 - `onDeny` defaults to `"error"`; setting `"omit"` causes unauthorized columns to be skipped where possible.
 - String and array shorthand are internally normalised to `{ permissions: [...], onDeny: "error" }`.